Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 # Upgrade Service Fabric cluster from Basic load balancer to Standard load balancer SKU

+## Abstract
+Azure Basic Load Balancers will be retired on September 30th, 2025.
+To avoid any disruptions you need to migrate to Standard Load Balancer before the deprecation date.
+Starting March 31st 2025, you won't be able to create any new basic sku Load Balancers.
+Read more in the [official announcement](https://azure.microsoft.com/en-us/updates/azure-basic-load-balancer-will-be-retired-on-30-september-2025-upgrade-to-standard-load-balancer/).
+If you have an Azure Basic Load Balancer associated with a Service Fabric cluster, please follow this guide to migrate to keep your cluster safe.
+Plan accordingly the migration path you will take based on your current load balancer configuration, number of node types, and workloads in your cluster.

+To check the sku of your existing load balancers, please navigate to the Load Balancer resource in the Azure Portal.
+In the overview page, you will find the sku size.

 ## Overview

 This documents the options available to upgrade a basic load balancer sku to a standard ip and load balancer sku for a Service Fabric cluster.
 Choose one of the options below based on availability requirements.